-Russia's Sputnik V vaccine may be made in Italy as Europe seeks to expand options
+Russia’s Sputnik V vaccine may be made in Italy as Europe seeks to expand options

 “It’s somewhat comparable to Russian roulette.
 I would strongly advise against a national emergency authorization,” she said, speaking on Austrian television, adding there was not sufficient data about the vaccine’s safety.
 She said the vaccine must meet European Union standards on quality control and efficacy.

-“We could have Sputnik V on the market in future, when we've examined the necessary data,” she said.
+“We could have Sputnik V on the market in the future, when we’ve examined the necessary data,” she said.

 Kremlin spokesman Dmitry Peskov said Tuesday her comment was both unfortunate and inappropriate.